nico1509/htn-wild/README.md

-# HTN4WiLD
+# Planning and Executing a Manufacturing Workflow in a Virtual Manufacturing Environment with Linked Data Interfaces

-This is the example implementation for our paper "Integrated Planning and Execution on Read-Write Linked Data".
+This is the example implementation for our demo submission for ATAC21.

 ## Components
 ### Ontology